Learning how to buy physical gold in Canada, and even silver can save you money and time in building a smart portfolio.

 These are typically offered as 1oz coins, and you can buy as many as you desire.
 You will need to decide whether you will store the gold yourself or pay for it to be stored in a vault.
 Traditional vaulting services can be pricey, but you may be able to find a more affordable alternative, such as an in-home safe or bank.

 A premium is an additional cost charged above the gold spot price.
 Reputable bullion dealers charge investors small percentage premiums.
 The most effective way to avoid paying premiums is to buy gold bars as opposed to coins.
 This is due to the larger unit size because it cost less to manufacture.
-It cost the same amount to buy a 1 kilo bar as to buy 10 100g gold bars for the exact same reason.
-As a tip, if you plan on keeping your gold for a long time, then larger gold bars are advisable.
+It does not cost the same amount to buy a 1 kilo bar as to it does to buy 10x 100g gold bars for the exact same reason.
+As a tip, if you plan on keeping your gold for a long time, then larger gold bars are advisable - but keep in mind, the larger the bar, the harder it is to resell it.
+We generally recommend a 10 oz bar as the largest gold bar in your investment portfolio.

 In addition, consider whether you want to buy insurance on your investment.
 This is typically recommended when storing your precious metals at home.